SimoneCascino/DestinationBuilder/README.md

   }
   ```

-Logging Destinations.DetailScreen.route() will print **DetailScreen/{id}**, which is pretty much what we wanted to obtain, but in pascal case.
-Currently the generation matchs the name of the function, but I'm planning to provide a way to customise it.
+Destinations.DetailScreen.route() returns the string **DetailScreen/{id}**, which is pretty much what we wanted to obtain, but in pascal case.
+Currently the generation matches the name of the function, but I'm planning to provide a way to customize it.
 So we can replace the hardcoded string in the composable dsl of the navigation graph:

 ```kotlin